will-chh/522_grp31_Abalone_Age_Prediction/README.md

 ## Instructions on Running the Analysis and Rendering the Quarto Document

+#### Prerequisites for running our analysis
+1. Please install Docker Desktop and have it Docker Running on the computer.
+This is required for the Docker image to successfully build and run on your local machine.

+2. Please close all other running Jupyter Lab Terminals on your computer.
+Or else, it will trigger a Token Conflict Error.

 #### Step 1: Clone our repo
 First the repository must be cloned to your local computer using `git clone https://github.com/will-chh/522_grp31_Abalone_Age_Prediction.git`